DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 For more details on how much current do I need, see [link] XXX

-When you connect power to the CSB1, you should see one or both bright green power LEDs ight up, confirming that the electronics are working.
+When you connect power to the CSB1, you should see one or both bright green power LEDs light up, confirming that the electronics are working.
 However, for safety, track power will be off by default when you first plug in the EX-CSB1.
 This is to prevent power from accidentally being applied to your layout before everything is ready.
 If you prefer, you can change this default setting [link] XXX.

 DCC vs. DC PWM: A Quick Overview
 ================================